AdobeDocs/experience-manager-65.pt-BR/help/assets/reuse-assets-using-msm.md

    ![A ação de desanexação remove completamente a relação entre a origem e a cópia ativa](assets/livecopy_detach.png)

-   *Figura:A ação de desanexação remove completamente a relação entre a origem e a cópia ativa*
+   *Figura: A ação de desanexação remove completamente a relação entre a origem e a cópia ativa*

    >[!CAUTION]
    >